What Documents Do I Need for My Personal Injury Case?

 Pictures or video that was taken before, during, and after an accident can be invaluable when it comes to assessing liability.
 Many locations have cameras in strategic locations, and sometimes witnesses may have recorded footage of the incident on their phones.

 Similarly, there are often sound detection devices in many areas that police have recognized as high-crime areas.
 These devices can capture the sounds of gunshots, car accidents, and the sounds of voices.
 This can help indicate who was on the scene or in the vicinity of the accident.

 Calls to emergency services provide real-time documentation about the accident, as well as offer a record from the victim or a witness very soon after the accident occurred.
 911 dispatch calls can also shed light on the emotional state of the caller in the immediate aftermath of the accident.

 Tax forms such as W-2s, as well as statements from your employer, can prove that you have lost wages while you were recovering from the accident.
 Additionally, be sure to keep receipts for all expenses that might be related to your accident, including:

 - Medical care and supplies

 - Expenses incurred by relatives who provided you with care

 Keep Yourself Organized

 Be sure to keep all documents relevant to your claim in the same place.
 For physical items, this can be a box.
 For digital documents, create a dedicated folder on your computer.
-Staying organized will help you to get the compensation you deserve.
+As it may take some time to build and litigate or mediate your case, staying organized will help you to get the compensation you deserve.

-Call (706) 690-4613 today for a free consultation with one of our seasoned personal injury lawyers.
+Call (706) 690-4613 or contact us online for a free consultation with one of our seasoned personal injury lawyers. today